Andrew-XQY/Projectile_Simulation/README.md

 ### Installation

-Use Shell to run the "run.sh" file.
+For Mac user, use Shell to run the "run.sh" file.

 ## Usage